Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 <details>
-<summary>When *can't* you use dot notation?
-When do you need bracket notation?</summary>
+<summary>When can't you use dot notation?
+When do you need bracket notation?
+(Its the same question really)</summary>

 - you don't have the exact text string of the key
 - you are using a variable/parameter to represent the key
 - the key is not a simple one-word string
     - key is a number
     - key is multiple words with space(s) between

 </details>

 ## Check for understanding